theusaf/kahoot-creator/README.md

   - `id`: The id of the YouTube video
   - `start`: The start time in seconds
   - `end`: The end time in seconds
+- setQuestionImage(question,buf)
+  - `question`: The question to add the image to.
+  - `buf`: The image buffer or URL of the question image.
+- setQuizImage(buf)
+  - `buf`: The image buffer or URL of the quiz image.

 ### Properties
 - `id`: The uuid of the current kahoot quiz